Veterinary Technology

 VTE 210.
 Veterinary Clinical Nursing Skills I. 4 Credits.

 This course will introduce new Veterinary Technology students to the expectations of learning throughout the program, medical terminology, medical calculations, breed identification of companion animals, common regulatory agencies throughout the field, and credentialing of veterinary professionals.
 Students will explore the inner workings of veterinary hospitals, discover the medical ethics laws for veterinary health care professionals, partake in appropriate communication between veterinary professionals and clients, interpret medical records, introduced to a variety of veterinary professional software and discuss common laws relating to medical malpractice within the veterinary field.
 This course will also provide the student with the knowledge and the hands-on skills essential for the day-to-day veterinary technician role.
 This will include topics such as performing thorough physical exams; general health programs; restraint and handling; administering medications topically and orally; bandaging.
-Students must achieve a C+ or better to progress in the program.
+Students must achieve a C+ or better test average score to progress in the program.
 Fall.

 VTE 211.
 Veterinary Clinical Nursing Skills II.
 4 Credits.